 Which leads me to my blog.
 Hopefully some of you will find it helpful to know “what is Brandon learning/hearing/seeing out there in the world, and how will that potentially affect the financial work we are doing together?”
 In that vein, I will comment on a couple items each post and include links to the source.
 Let’s start with one now, to get the ball rolling:

 What Separates Champions from ‘Almost Champions’?
 By Brad Stulberg

 This is perfect example of something I read recently that I just love, and it’s not financial related as much as self-improvement and motivation.
-I am always looking for ways to improve the things I say and do, so this article fits right in with my philosophy.
+I grew up in a small town (Florence, NJ) and because our sports teams have had great levels of success, the town reminds people with a sign at the town’s main entrance that reads “Florence – Home of Champions”.
+That sign, and knowing I was part of championship teams, stays with me everyday.
+It had provided me a lot of confidence over the years, in fact.
+And since I am always looking for ways to improve the things I say and do, this article fits right in with my philosophy.
 It talks about people who have drive and grit, and how the best goal is sometimes the simplest – to get better.
 Not that I will be a “world class performer” per se, but there is plenty of drive within me to relentlessly strive to become a better father, husband, educator and advisor.
 Reading these types of articles inspires me and hopefully others, to do better.